christianb/cv/README.md

 **Senior Android Developer** @ [Sensorberg GmbH](https://sensorberg.com/en) _(Apr 2019 - Present)_ <br>
 _All building systems in one platform.
 Digitalization from access to building control systems._ <br>
 * Developing of Sensorberg Whitelabel App & SDK
-* Work with Telecom Framework
 * Integrate Coroutines and GraphQl
-* Develop and open source [alioli-http](https://github.com/sensorberg/alioli-http) for deferring HTTP requests using OkHttp & WorkManager
-* Create [Android Docker image](https://github.com/sensorberg/docker-android) for to used with CI
-* Contribute to [permission-bitte](https://github.com/sensorberg/permission-bitte) for easy permission handling
+* Integrate telecom framework
 * Integrate JetPack's Navigation Component
 * Reducing APK size about 25% by converting PNG to WebP
 * Flatten Bluetooth RSSI signal using Kalman Filter for better distance measuring
 * Refactor Bluetooth Scanner supporting Coroutines
-* *Technologies used:* Bluetooth, Coroutines, GraphQl, MVVM, Koin, Gitlab, Docker, Okhttp
+* _**Technologies used**_: Android, Kotlin, Coroutines, GraphQl, Bluetooth, OkHttp, MVVM, Koin, GitLab, Docker, FireBase, AppCenter
+* _**Selected open-source work**_:
+	* [alioli-http](https://github.com/sensorberg/alioli-http): Intercepting Http requests to ensure they will be successfuly executed using OkHttp & WorkManager.
+	* [permission-pitte](https://github.com/sensorberg/permission-bitte): Easiest way to ask for user permission in Android
+	* [docker-android](https://github.com/sensorberg/docker-android): Docker Image for Android to be used in CI.
+	* [android-event](https://github.com/sensorberg/android-event): An Event class that can be consumed only once.
+This is useful for LiveData.

 **Android Developer** @ [Zattoo Deutschland GmbH](https://zattoo.com/company/en/about-us/) _(Sep 2016 - Mar 2019)_ <br>
 _Zattoo is a multi platform tv streaming provider._ <br>